-This course provides opportunities for students to develop their skills and knowledge of Japanese.
-Through tasks associated with a range of texts and text types, students gain an insight into the culture and language of Japanesespeaking communities through the study of a range of texts.
+The Preliminary and HSC courses have, as their organisational focuses, prescribed themes and related mandatory topics.
+Students' skills in, and knowledge of Japanese will be developed through tasks associated with a range of texts and text types, which reflect the themes and topics.
+Students will also gain an insight into the culture and language of Japanesespeaking communities through the study of a range of texts.